 Not at all.
 The Lord must be very skillful with disguises.

 I cant imagine anyone would mistake me for a young man.
 Im not, not any more.
 But Im not complaining.
 I tried to explain old age to the dimwit.
-Truthfully, Simon, you have no idea what its like to be elderly.
+Honestly, Simon, you have no idea what its like to be elderly.
 When you were young, you dressed yourself and walked wherever you wanted.
 But when youre old, youre going to stretch out your arms and someone else will dress you and carry you to places where you dont want to go.
 Mannias paused and looked at me.
 For example, theyll carry you to your sisters house.